Marinas on the coast

 | Marina Zelenika | Herceg Novi | small | n/a | No | Dry-dock and border-crossing use. |

-This is also why duty-free fuel is structurally available: Montenegro is not bound by EU fuel-duty harmonisation.
+Duty-free fuel is structurally available because Montenegro is not bound by EU fuel-duty harmonisation - a separate matter from customs status.

 The headline tax stack for a yacht owner based here: